ph1ps/MNIST-CoreML/README.md

 # MNIST for CoreML (CNN)

 ### Description
 This is the MNIST dataset implemented in Apple's new framework CoreML.
-The MNIST dataset can classify handwritten (drawn) digits from an image and outputs a prediction from 0-9.
+The MNIST dataset can predict handwritten (drawn) digits from an image and outputs a prediction from 0-9.
 The model was built with Keras 1.2.2.

 To test this model you can open the `MNISTPrediction.xcodeproj` and run it on your device (iOS 11 and Xcode 9 is required).
 To test further images just add them to the project and replace my testing with yours.